 The tanks became a favorite target of the Japanese receiving fire on trails and while hidden in the jungle. and could not fight back.
 The situation was so bad that other troops avoided being near the tanks, and the 26th Cavalry turned down a tank company’s offer of assistance in a counter-attack.

-The medical detachment bivouacked in an area next to Hq Company, 192nd, on the west side of the Bataan Peninsula.
+The medical detachment bivouacked in an area next to HQ Company, 192nd, on the West Road on the west side of the Bataan Peninsula.
+According to Capt.
+Alvin Poweleit, the battalion was at kilometer 192.
 Around 3:00 A. M. in the morning on April 9, 1942, Martin with the rest of the medical detachment was informed of the surrender.
 He and the other members of the detachment stayed in their bivouac area until 5:00 P. M., then they were ordered to Mariveles.

 When the Japanese commanding officer arrived, he had the Americans disembark from the trucks and go into an open field.
 They were now officially Prisoners of War.
 Martin and the other men remained in the field the remainder of the day and all of the next day.
 Sometime during the day, they received rice.

 After dark, Martin and the other POWs were ordered to move.
 They were marched to Mariveles where they joined other American POWs.
-It was from Mariveles that Martin started what became known as the Bataan Death March.
+It was from Mariveles that Martin started what they simply called “the March.”
 With him on the march was Ardell Schei.

 Martin and the other medics remained together on the march.
 As they walked, they passed the bodies of Japanese soldiers who still had not been buried.
 At one point, their group was stopped and a Japanese soldier began going through their wallets.
 When he got to Martin, the soldier looked at the photo of Martin’s girlfriend and said to him, in perfect English, that she was “Hot-stuff.”
 The Japanese soldier told Martin and Ardell that he had gone to school at the University of Santa Clara in California, and had returned to Japan, where he was drafted into the army.

 At San Fernando, Martin and the other members of the medical detachment were housed in a cockfight stadium.
-The next day, he boarded a boxcar.
-The POWs were packed in so tightly that those who died remained standing.
+The next day, he boarded boxcars known as “forty or eights” since the cars could hold forty men or eight horses.
+Since the detachments had 100 POWs in them, the Japanese packed 100 men into each car.
+The POWs were packed in so tightly that those who died remained standing since they could not fall to the floors.
 At Capas, Martin disembarked the boxcar and walked the last few miles to Camp O’Donnell which was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.

 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.